Updated on: January 13, 2023

 Every purchase you make with a credit or debit card has an interchange fee baked in.
 These are the “swipe fees” that banks and credit card companies charge merchants to process card transactions.
-In the U.S., interchange fees average about 2 percent — often closer 3 percent — of a transaction.
+In the U.S., interchange fees average about 2 percent — often closer to 3 percent — of a transaction.
 That adds up.
-In 2018, these fees brought in more than $60 billion for banks and a handsome $15 billion for the card networks, including Visa and Mastercard — an increase of more than 24% since 2020.
+In 2021, merchants paid nearly $138 billion in swipe fees to banks and card networks, including Visa and Mastercard — an increase of more than 24% since 2020.

 These fees bear little relationship to the actual cost of processing a transaction.
 In 2019, the Federal Reserve reported that the average per-transaction cost to card issuers is just 3.6 cents, a tiny fraction of the $2 to $3 swipe fee that a business is typically charged on a $100 sale.
 Technology is only driving these costs lower: card processing costs, according to the Federal Reserve, have fallen 54 percent since 2009.
 Meanwhile, interchange fees have soared and now are higher in the U.S. than in any other country.

 Markets, not individual firms, are supposed to set prices.
-But the card market lacks competition, leaving price-setting power is in the hands of just two players.
+But the card market lacks competition, leaving price-setting power in the hands of just two players.
 Visa controls 60 percent of credit and debit card transactions, while Mastercard accounts for 25 percent.
 American Express captures most of the rest, and leads in certain sub-markets.

 Absent competition, Visa and Mastercard can dictate rates to merchants.
 This means that a large cross-section of American spending is essentially subject to a monopoly tax imposed by two mega-corporations.
 Consumers and businesses pay more, while Visa and Mastercard reap the surplus and share gains with a small handful of big banks.
 Just four banks — Chase, Wells Fargo, Citi, and Bank of America — issue about half of all credit cards.